 Without stressing the animal, sodium thiosulfate and sodium nitrite should be given intravenously.
 A mixture of 1ml 20% sodium nitrite and 3ml of 20% sodium thiosulfate should be prepared and given at the rate of 4 ml of the mixture per 100lbs body weight.
 Sodium thiosulfate should be given orally via stomach using 30gm dissolved in a gallon of water for an adult cow.

 Sudden death may be the only presenting sign.
 A rapid heart rate, red mucous membranes, and cherry-red venous blood is highly suggestive of cyanide poisoning.

-Animals become anxious and excited because they are unable to breath.
+Animals become anxious and excited because they are unable to breathe.